Thailand Cultural Centre MRT station

+The under-construction MRT Orange Line will interchange with Blue Line at this station.
+The Orange Line segment eastbound from the station is planned to open in 2028.
+And the Orange Line segment westbound from the station is planned to open in July 2030.

+Station layout

 Station details

 The station uses symbol as color blue.
-It is underground station, widths 27 meters, lengths 358 meters, depths 20 meters, and uses island platform.
+It is an underground station, 27 m in width, 358 m in length, and 20 m in depth, and uses an island platform.

 There are MetroMall in the station, but not opened yet.

 Future

 The under-construction MRT Orange line will interchange with MRT Blue Line at Thailand Cultural Centre station.
-Orange line will begin at Thailand Cultural Centre station and run eastward to Suwinthawong.
-In 2020, cabinet approved the extension of Orange line from Thailand Cultural Centre westward to Bang Khun Non.
+The first stage of the Orange line will begin at Thailand Cultural Centre station and run eastward to Yaek Rom Klao.
+In 2020, cabinet approved the extension of Orange line from Thailand Cultural Centre westward to Bang Khun Non MRT station.

-Major accident record
+Incidents

+Train collision

 On 17 January 2005, just after 09:15, an empty train returning to the depot collided with a peak-hour train filled with passengers at the Thailand Cultural Centre station.
 140 people were hurt, most of whom sustained only minor injuries, and the entire Metro network was shut down for two weeks.

 After initial investigations, it was found that the empty train had run into problems shortly before the accident, grinding to a halt on a curve leading to the depot.
 The driver applied its brake and was waiting to be towed to the maintenance center close to Thailand Cultural Centre station.